 Don’t panic.
 There are several steps you can take to add a bit of firmness to your mattress.

-Make sure your foundation is on the manufacturer’s list of recommended foundations for your mattress.
+- Make sure you have the proper mattress foundation.
+Depending on the type of mattress you have, possible options include box springs, slatted platforms, or a slotted platform.
+Make sure it’s on the manufacturer’s list of recommended foundations for your mattress.
 The easiest way to add some support to your soft bed is to slip a bunkie board between your mattress and your foundation.

 Related: Best Flippable Mattresses

 Conversely, in spite of your best efforts to find a soft mattress, the one you chose is still too firm for your liking.
 Again, don’t panic.
 You can make your mattress softer a couple of different ways.